bionetslab/grn-benchmark/src/scanet/scanet_on_refdata/README.md

-# SCANeT on the reference datasets
+# SCANet on the reference datasets

-This Python script offers features for inferring gene co-expression networks (GCNs) and gene regulatory networks (GRNs), as well as identifying potential drug candidates using the provided reference datasets.
-Initially, the script reads the data, converts it to the h5ad format, and visualizes it.
+In this Python script, gene co-expression networks (GCNs) and gene regulatory networks (GRNs) are inferred, in addition, potential drug candidates are identified using the provided reference datasets.
+Initially, it reads the data, converts it to the h5ad format, and visualizes it.
 Subsequently, representative samples are obtained by averaging neighboring samples.
 Based on the correlation between genes, modules of genes are generated.
-The most two intriguing modules, exhibiting the highest correlation with the two conditions, are selected.
+The most two modules, exhibiting the highest correlation with the two conditions, are selected.
 The GRNs for these selected modules are inferred.
 Finally, potential drug candidates are identified.

 ## Requirements